minhhai2209/forge-docs-snapshot/mirror/manifest-reference/modules/automation-action/index.md

 The user associated with the connection must also have an app consent entry in their [Connected apps](https://id.atlassian.com/manage-profile/apps) to ensure reliable action execution when `asUser()` is used.

-### A note on return values

-At this point, your action won’t be able to contribute any data back to Automation.
-Return values from your handler function will be ignored, unless you return a special errors object (see section below).

 ### Communicating errors

 If the user hasn’t provided valid inputs to your action, you can return a list of error messages.